masoncfrancis/masons-guides/nyc/airport.md

 I personally recommend using Google Maps to help you get to your specific destination, and to figure out which specific train/bus to take because you might have a few options.
 These are just general directions for how to get to Manhattan.
-For information on how to get around once you're in Manhattan, read my [Getting Around](gettingaround.md) page.
+For information on how to get around once you're in Manhattan, read my [How To Get Around](gettingaround.md) page.

 There are three airports around New York City: